-Participants are expected to sort out their accommodation; we recommend to book your stay well in advance as September is still high season in Prague.
+Participants are expected to arrange their accommodation; we recommend to book your stay well in advance as September is still high season in Prague.

 Tourist information about Prague and the Czech Republic can be found on many comprehensive resources online, such as Wikivoyage (Czech Republic and Prague) and the official Prague tourist website.
 More about events and culture in Prague can be found on expats.cz and GoOut.

-A social dinner at Pavilon Grébovka in the evening of Wednesday 12 September.
+A social dinner will be held at Pavilon Grébovka in the evening of Wednesday 21 September.

-These two events will be free to participants.
-Significant others are welcome at own cost (850 CZK for the reception and 1000 CZK for the dinner).
+This event will be free to participants.
+Significant others are welcome at own cost (1000 CZK, payable during the school).

 The registrations are now closed.
 We will be contacting you soon with the results of our acceptance process.